j26572224/ShallowSea/README.md

 * You can download switch firmware(系統固件) from [here](https://darthsternie.net/switch-firmwares/)
 * you may check [here](https://github.com/carcaschoi/ShallowSea/blob/main/ShallowSea%20homebrew%20app%20includes.md) to know what homebrew apps are included in ShallowSea
 ### 我的youtube頻道: https://youtube.com/channel/UCgM5UuqyJQl38V8FI1l0wXw (主要有NS方面擴展軟件使用方法😄)
+If you find some interesting or useful homebrew app, you can contact me and I may add them into ShallowSea
 # Feature
 * always up-to-date atmosphere with sigpatch
 * Incognito & 90dns host applied on both sysnand and emuMMC